 The more recent history was evident too as bullet holes in walls, and scorch marks on apartment blocks told tales of dark times when the city was almost annihilated.
 The metre wide tunnel that ran under the airport runway as a lifeline during the siege of the 1990s is now a museum and a stark reminder of the horrors that Sarajevans had to endure.

 High in the mountains to the west of Sarajevo we walked to Lukomir, a village that retains its almost Alpine features, including its tall pointed cherry wood roofs, as well as a unique, very small but very tall, wooden mosque.
-Here Saliha, a shepherd’s daughter, took us in from the snow and sat us by the fire in her old family home, served us hot burek, a potato and cheese filled dough, and sold us socks she had knitted with wool she had spun from sheep she had raised and sheared herself.
+Here Saliha, a shepherd’s daughter, took us in and sat us by the fire in her old family home, served us hot burek, a potato and cheese filled dough, and sold us socks she had knitted with wool she had spun from sheep she had raised and sheared herself.
 She laughed and smiled throughout our visit.
 Such a warm welcome from this lovely woman making the most of her harsh surroundings epitomised for me the whole of my stay in Bosnia-Herzegovina.